 Children can earn shiny tickets for showing positive behaviour and for demonstrating the Christian values.
-Each week a winner is chosen at random, and all tickets go into a prize draw at the end of the school year.
+Each week a winner is chosen at random, and all tickets go into a prize draw at the end of the school term and then the school year.